ianbollinger/haskell-style-guide/haskell-style.md

 ### Pragmas

-Put pragmas immediately following the function they apply to.
+Place pragmas immediately following the function they apply to.
-Example:
+For example:

 ```haskell
 id :: a -> a